 Among the animals in the baskets, she found a hedgehog, which had curled into a small ball and huddled against the side of its basket.
 If Giancarlo had just arrived, wouldn’t his animal self be more traumatized than the rest of the animals here?
 Or would he be fascinated?
 God.
 Did she know anything about him?

 Think, Eva.
 She had seen Cennetig break into four animals.
 Nita had said to put all of Giancarlo in the casket.
 The Cherokee believed that people had four souls.
+Or some of them did.
+Her grandmother had been Catholic.
+She shook her head—she had to think like a scholar.
 When Nita said to put all of Giancarlo in the casket, she was talking about the Askina.
 Eva needed to find four animals if she wanted to save Giancarlo.

 She went from cage to cage: possum, cat, rattlesnake, raven, field mouse, cricket, bat, canary—